chainsawriot/rstyle/blogpost.md

 We have studied also the naming conventions of all included functions.
 Using the similar technique of [Bååth (2012)](https://journal.r-project.org/archive/2012-2/RJournal_2012-2_Baaaath.pdf), we classified function names into the following 7 categories:

--   **alllowercase**: softplusfunc
+-   **alllower**: softplusfunc
--   **ALLUPPERCASE**: SOFTPLUSFUNC
+-   **allupper**: SOFTPLUSFUNC
--   **UpperCamelCase**: SoftPlusFunc
+-   **uppercamel**: SoftPlusFunc
--   **lowerCamelCase**: softPlusFunc
+-   **lowercamel**: softPlusFunc
--   **snake\_case**: soft\_plus\_func
+-   **snake**: soft\_plus\_func
--   **dotted.case**: soft.plus.func
+-   **dotted**: soft.plus.func
 -   **other**: sOfTPluSfunc

-The last style-element is the line-length.
+The last style-element is line-length.
 For each R file, we counted the distribution of line-length.
-In this analysis, the unit of it is line.
+In this analysis, the unit of analysis is line.

 By not considering line-length, we have studied 10 binary style-elements and one multinomial style-element with 7 categories.
 Therefore, the possible number of combinations based on these 11 style-elements is: 7 \* 2^10 = 7168.

 ### Community-specific variations

-On top of the overall patterns based on the analysis all functions, the community-specific variations are also studied.
-In this part of the study, we ask the question: do local patterns of PSV exist in programming communities?
+On top of the overall patterns based on the analysis of all functions, the community-specific variations are also studied.
+In this part of the study, we ask the question: do local patterns of PSV exist in various programming communities?
 To this end, we constructed a dependency graph of CRAN packages by defining a package as a node and a import/suggest relationship as a directed edge.
 Communities in this dependency graph were extracted using the Walktrap Community Detection Algorithm (Pons & Latapy, 2005) provided by the [igraph package](https://igraph.org/r/).

 The 18 largest communities were extracted to study local patterns in PSV.

 Results
 -------

 We studied more than 94 Million lines of code from 15530 unique packages.
 In total, 1898142 exported functions were studied.
 Figure 1 displays the evolution of the 10 binary style-elements from 1998 to 2008.
-Some style-elements have a very clear trends towards an majority-vs-minority pattern, e.g. fx\_closecurly, fx\_semi, fx\_t\_f and fx\_tab.
-Some styles-elements are instead trending towards a divergence from a previously majority-vs-minority pattern, e.g. fx\_assign, fx\_commas, fx\_infix, fx\_integer, fx\_opencurly and fx\_singleq.
+Some style-elements have a very clear trends towards a majority-vs-minority pattern, e.g. fx\_closecurly, fx\_semi, fx\_t\_f and fx\_tab.
+Some styles-elements are instead trending towards a divergence from a previous majority-vs-minority pattern, e.g. fx\_assign, fx\_commas, fx\_infix, fx\_integer, fx\_opencurly and fx\_singleq.
 There are two style-elements that deserve specical scrutiny.
 Firstly, the variation in fx\_assign is a clear example illustrating the effect of introducing a new language element by the R Development Core Team.
 The introduction of the language feature (= as assignment operator) in R 1.4 (Chambers, 2001) conicides with the taking off in popularity of such style-element since 2001.
 Up to now, around 20% of exported functions use such style.

 Secondly, the popularity of fx\_opencurly shows how a previously established majority style (~80% in late 90s) slowly reduced into a minority, but still very prominant, style (~30% in late 10s).

 ![Evolution in popularities of 10 binary style-elements from 1998 to 2018.](blogpost_files/figure-markdown_github/Figure%201-1.png)

 Similarly, the evolution of different naming conventions is shown in figure 2.
 This analysis can best be used to illustrate the effect of style-guides.
 According to Bååth(2012), dotted style is very specific to R programming.
 This style is the most dominant style in the early days of CRAN.
-However, multiple style guides advise against the use of dotted style universially and thus a significant decline trend is observed. snake\_case and UpperCamelCase are the styles endorsed by the Tidyverse Style Guide and the Google's R Style Guide respectively.
-These two styles see an increasing trend since the 10s, although the growth of snake\_case is relatively more impressive.
-To our surprise, lowerCamelCase, a style not endorsed by any style-guide, is currently the most popular naming convention (22.5% in 2018).
-However, its reign might soon be dethroned by snake\_case (21.5% in 2018) in the near future.
+However, multiple style guides advise against the use of dotted style universially and thus a significant declining trend is observed.
+Snake case and uppercamel case are the styles endorsed by the Tidyverse Style Guide and the Google's R Style Guide respectively.
+These two styles see an increasing trend since the 10s, although the growth of snake case is relatively more impressive.
+To our surprise, lowercamel case, a style not endorsed by any style-guide, is currently the most popular naming convention (22.5% in 2018).
+However, its reign might soon be dethroned by snake case (21.5% in 2018) in the near future.

 ![Evolution in popularities of 7 naming conventions from 1998 to 2018.](blogpost_files/figure-markdown_github/Figure%202-1.png)

-The evolution of line lengths is tricky to be visualised in 2-D space.
+The evolution of line lengths is tricky to be visualised in a 2-D space.
 We have prepared an animation to visualise the change in line distribution over the span of 20 years.
 In this paper, figure 3 shows the snapshot of the change in line length distribution in the range of 40 characters to 100 characters.
 In general, the programmers of newer packages write with lesser number of characters per line.
-Similar to previous analyses with Python programs (VanderPlas, 2017), artificial peaks corresponding to recommendations from either style-guides, linters and editor settings are also observed in our analysis.
-In the most 2018, the artificial peak of 80 characters (recommended by most of the style-guides and linters such as lintr) is more pronounced for lines with comments but not those with actual code.
+Similar to previous analyses with Python programs (e.g. VanderPlas, 2017), artificial peaks corresponding to recommendations from either style-guides, linters and editor settings are also observed in our analysis.
+In 2018, the artificial peak of 80 characters (recommended by most of the style-guides and linters such as lintr) is more pronounced for lines with comments but not those with actual code.

 ![Change in line length distribution: 2003, 2008, 2013 and 2018.](blogpost_files/figure-markdown_github/Figure%203-1.png)